Scarlet fever is an infection which produces a sore throat , fever, and a specific rash.

 - Local abscess

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The doctor may diagnose scarlet fever by the specific rash.
 Confirmation of scarlet fever can be done with a throat swab or rapid strep antigen detection test.

 The infection that causes scarlet fever can be treated with antibiotics.
 It is important to take all the prescribed medication.
 Doing so will prevent scarlet fever from returning, and also prevent complications.